16 Best Beaches in Phuket: Something for Everyone

 beach-karon

-That's why, In Phuket I always recommend snorkeling with fins.
+👉 That's why I always recommend snorkeling with fins in Phuket.

-Nai Thon is a small beach with a very tropical look because it is lined with trees and palm trees, perfect for lying down in the shade.
+Nai Thon is a small beach with a tropical feel, thanks to the trees and palms all around—perfect for relaxing in the shade.

 beach-nai-thon

-Patong beach is probably the ugliest beach on the entire island.
+For me, Patong is the ugliest beach on the island.
+Crowded, dirty sand, and way too noisy.

 patong